 According to ReportLinker, energy consumption is predicted to grow worldwide by more than 40% over the next 25 years.
 In order to meet this challenge without raising prices for customers, the electrical power industry is looking for smart solutions.

 The Internet of Things (IoT) opens a whole new smart reality to the utility industry, streamlining costs through optimizing operating inefficiency.
-According to McKinsey the total IoT market size of about $900 million in 2015 is expected to hit $3.7 billion in 2020, growing at a CARG of 32.6% further.
+According to McKinsey, the total IoT market size of about $900 million in 2015 is expected to hit $3.7 billion in 2020, growing at a CAGR of 32.6%.

-Internet of Things, abbreviated as IoT, is a system of interconnected devices, which have actuation and potential programmability capabilities.
-In essence, an IoT-embedded system can connect different objects via networks, enabling thereby the collection of data from various devices, that can be monitored and managed in real-time.
+Abbreviated as IoT, The Internet of Things is a system of interconnected devices with actuation and potential programmability capabilities.
+In essence, an IoT-embedded system can connect different objects via networks, thereby enabling the collection of data from various devices that can be monitored and managed in real time.

 The World Economic Forum in Davos this year paid a lot of attention to the IoT concept, describing it as a leading innovation to transformative change. «By focusing attention and coalescing support around tried-and-tested IoT solutions with clear societal and financial returns, the WEF’s Centre for the Fourth Industrial Revolution and its partners are committed to maximizing the value and impact of IoT investments.»